umulmrum/symfony-cert/README.md

 Abstract classes
 ----------------

-- class modifier "abstract".
+- Class modifier "abstract".
-- abstract methods (semicolon instead of method body) can be defined.
+- Abstract methods (semicolon instead of method body) can be defined.
-- cannot be instantiated directly, needs to be subclassed.
+- Cannot be instantiated directly, needs to be subclassed.
-- concrete subclasses must define abstract methods.
+- Concrete subclasses must define abstract methods.
-- used as basic implementation, often to define a common workflow (e.g. template method pattern).
+- Used as basic implementation, often to define a common workflow (e.g. template method pattern).

 Exception and error handling
 ----------------------------

-- traditionally errors are raised as notices, warnings, errors and fatal errors.
+- Traditionally errors are raised as notices, warnings, errors and fatal errors.
-- those PHP errors are output to the browser and logged in the web server logs, both of which can be disabled or limited to certain error types ("error_reporting" and "display_errors" - the latter can only be completely enabled or disabled; both can be set in php.ini and using ini_set()).
+- Those PHP errors are output to the browser and logged in the web server logs, both of which can be disabled or limited to certain error types ("error_reporting" and "display_errors" - the latter can only be completely enabled or disabled; both can be set in php.ini and using ini_set()).
-- error output can be suppressed by adding an @ before a function or method call (though this is generally discouraged).
+- Error output can be suppressed by adding an @ before a function or method call (though this is generally discouraged).
-- errors cannot normally be treated in another way than logging and displaying; however, it is possible to register a custom error handler function using set_error_handler('functionName').
+- Errors cannot normally be treated in another way than logging and displaying; however, it is possible to register a custom error handler function using set_error_handler('functionName').
-- a custom error handler receives information on the error type, the message, the file, the line number and a context.
+- A custom error handler receives information on the error type, the message, the file, the line number and a context.
-- setting error_reporting so that e.g. a notice will not be reported means that a custom error handler is not triggered when a notice would be raised.
+- Setting error_reporting so that e.g. a notice will not be reported means that a custom error handler is not triggered when a notice would be raised.

-- exceptions are more common in object-oriented programming languages.
+- Exceptions are more common in object-oriented programming languages.
-- exceptions are themselves classes that derive from \Exception.
+- Exceptions are themselves classes that derive from \Exception.
-- exceptions can be thrown by built-in and user code.
+- Exceptions can be thrown by built-in and user code.
-- when an exception is thrown, the current method execution is aborted and the exception object bubbles up the execution path until they are either caught in a method on a higher level, or the outermost method call is reached.
+- When an exception is thrown, the current method execution is aborted and the exception object bubbles up the execution path until they are either caught in a method on a higher level, or the outermost method call is reached.
 In the latter case, the thread is aborted and a stack trace is rendered (output can be disabled in PHP with display_errors).